 To get the wedding planning started, one of the first pieces of the puzzle once you’ve narrowed down your wedding guest list will be to collect mailing addresses.
 Lucky for you, we’ve got an easy way to get addresses for your wedding!
 Actually, it’s likely the easiest part of your whole wedding planning process.

 Easy to use.
 Private & secure.
 Oh and it’s absolutely FREE!

 Whatever the state of global affairs, we hope you’re taking the time to bask in all of your well-deserved-engaged-glory.
 And while you’re enjoying the endless flow of champagne and the sparkle of your shiny new ring, you may have started creating your mental guest list.
-Ok, maybe you’re not thinking about that yet… Chances are this will change very soon.

 How to easily* collect mailing addresses from your guests.